hipe/tmx/lib/skylab/system/doc/issues/004-the-normalizers.md

 this is classified as ambiguous input and the result is an event emission modelling the same.

-if the argument instream is resolved unambiguousy as the one that is to be used, the result is a call to the "success callback" (`as_normal_value`) being passed this selfsame IO object that was passed in as an argument. since the success callback defaults to the identity function, if a success callback was not provided the final result of the actor in this case is this IO object itself.

 if the path is resolved unabiguously as the one that is to be used, from this path the actor will attempt to produce a filehandle open for reading. what are considered to be the commonest IO exceptions (file not